Haselnussbomber/HaselTweaks/README.md

 Adds a configurable keybind to toggle the background music, in addition to the game's existing keybind option to toggle the sound.
 No more `/bgm` macro.
 Works in cutscenes.

+### Bigger Item Dyeing Preview

+Increases the size of the character preview in the "Item Dyeing" window.

 ### Cast Bar Aetheryte Names

 Replaces the name of the action "Teleport" with the Aetheryte name of your destination.